Rhys Fulber: Biography

 Fulber was born in Vancouver, British Columbia on October 10, 1970.
 His father, a musician, was born in Germany and his mother was from Great Britain.
 His father introduced him to the music of Led Zeppelin and Kraftwerk; they both attended a Kraftwerk concert in 1975.
-Fulber became interested in music and started drumming on his father's instruments at a very early age.
-Along with Kraftwerk, Fulber's electronic influences included Orchestral Manoeuvres in the Dark (OMD), Jean-Michel Jarre, SPK, and Pete Shelley's Homosapien (1981).
+Other key influences on Fulber included Orchestral Manoeuvres in the Dark (OMD), Jean-Michel Jarre, SPK, Massive Attack, Dead Can Dance, and Pete Shelley's Homosapien (1981).
 He has cited OMD as his favourite band in his youth.

 His father later built and ran a recording studio, catering toward the local punk rock scene.
 As a youth, Fulber spent a lot of time at the studio.
 In 1984 he started becoming more interested in electronic music and acquired his first synthesizer.

 In 1986, he became friends with Bill Leeb, who had just left his former band Skinny Puppy.

 Fulber is a first cousin of Shawn Atleo (Ahousaht First Nation), a Canadian activist and politician, who was elected twice as national chief of the Assembly of First Nations, serving 2009 into 2014.